Ian-kensington-chadwick-the-3rd/Readme.md-generator/newReadme/readme.md

+## tools used

+node.js, inquire, filesystem

 ## Installation

-gitclone through git hub
+git clone from github

 ## Questions

-Made by: ian-kensington
+Made by: ian-kensington-chadwick-the-3rd

 If you have any questions you can reach me at: iansills04@gmail.com